 Cartier limits the stock of several of their watches which adds to their status as a luxury item.
 Celebrity ambassadors such as Timothée Chalamet help reiterate the public opinion that Cartier watches are for the wealthy elite.

 Cartier watches are as good as Rolex in terms of function and history.
 Rolex may spark more recognition, but Cartier has been around longer since 1847.
 Cartier frequently ranks second under Rolex in top luxury watch brand lists, but they aren’t that different.

 The most obvious difference between Rolex and Cartier watches is the cost.
+Cartier seems to be more budget-friendly (just like Invicta watches) than Rolex is.
 Rolex produces pricier watches than Cartier, and the cheapest Rolex costs $5,800.
 The cheapest Cartier watch sells for $2,740 but still features fine materials like quartz, leather, and steel.

 Do Cartier Watches Hold Their Value?

 Cartier watches hold their value if you keep them in good condition.
 You can resell Cartier watches for hundreds or thousands more than you originally paid depending on several factors.
 The best way to ensure that your Cartier watches increase in value is to keep the original packaging.

 Cartier includes packing and papers that help to authenticate the watch.
 It helps significantly at retail if you can provide the box and papers.
 You aren’t like to get more than 60%-85% of the original price if you sell a used Cartier watch without the proper documentation.

 Papers can tell a potential buyer that you have an authentic Cartier piece and not a cheap knockoff.
 Vintage Cartier watches are the most sought-after and can sell for 15%-60% more than their original value depending on the condition.

 Summing It Up